CursorvsRunway Gen-2

 💡 Analysis

-Here's what I found: Best of both: Cursor for general use, Runway Gen-2 for general use, which I noticed during testing.
+Here's what I found: Best of both: Cursor for An AI-first code editor forked from VS Code, with AI woven into every part of the workflow., Runway Gen-2 for A leading text-to-video model that turns prompts into short cinematic clips., which I noticed during testing.
 Not competing, collaborating.

 ⚖️ Verdict